blackfireio/go-continuous-profiling/README.md

 Go >=1.18 and Blackfire Agent version >= 2.13.0 is required.

-# Questions&Feedback
+# Questions and Feedback

-You can ask any questions or provide feedback on the `#blackfire` channel for Continuous Profiling.
+You can ask any questions or provide feedback on the `#blackfire-engineering` channel for Continuous Profiling.
 You can also ask for help on how to set up your environment for Continuous Profiling.

 # API